aturkaz/hello-world/README.md

 # hello-world
-My very first repository on GitHub.
+My 2nd repository on GitHub.
 This is for palying around on GitHub and learning.
+This is being edited now.
+I love :coffee:, :mango:, and :dog:.